argumentcomputer/yatima-lang-proto/README.md

    run than ones which do not.

-The future we want to build is one where billions of people use, understand and love their mathematical and computing machines, as natural extensions of themselves.
+The future we want to build is one where billions of people use, understand and love their mathematical computing machines, as natural extensions of themselves.
 A future where users have autonomy and privacy over their own systems and their own data.
 A future where reliable, type-checked, formally-verified software is the norm, so you can use other people's code with